On an Information and Control Architecture for Future Electric Energy Systems: Introduction

-The basis underpinning the control architecture in power systems is the separation of temporal and spatial scales.
+The basis underpinning the information and control architecture in power systems is the separation of temporal and spatial scales.
 This separation has clarified the tasks that control loops at several time and spatial scales have to support.
 Successful design methodologies at each time-scale and spatial scale have been designed, which, when composed together, have resulted in a very reliable overall system.
 The control loops have also been so designed that there are no unintended adverse interactions between different control loops.
-Moreover, importantly, the responsibilities for the different control loops have been appropriately assigned and aligned with the economic arrangements of all the entities involved -- generation, transmission and distribution companies, consumers, etc., This has led to an efficient and reliable electric energy system.
+Moreover, importantly, the responsibilities for the different control loops have been appropriately assigned and aligned with the economic arrangements of all the entities involved, for example, generation, transmission and distribution companies, and consumers.
+This has led to an efficient and reliable electric energy system.
 This existing architecture is briefly described in Section \ref{Sec:OldGrid}.

 The resulting design methodologies have allowed the physical system to grow in size.
 Indeed, it is the motivation to meet the high standard set by power systems that has led to the galvanizing slogan ``plug and play" used in other technological domains.
 Moreover, the architecture has also allowed the evolution of improved control loop design methodologies over time \cite{xie2021Joule}.
-The evolution of voltage control from regional-based to inter-regional coordinated is a very good example of how control loop design methodology has changed over time under the control architecture of spatial and temporal separation \cite{ilic1988secondary,sun2019review}.
-This development of voltage control across large-scale power systems bear similarities with the development of TCP/IP protocols for the Internet.
+The evolution of voltage control from regional-based to inter-regional coordinated is a very good example of how control loop design methodology has changed over time under the information and control architecture of spatial and temporal separation \cite{ilic1988secondary,sun2019review}.
+This development of voltage control across large-scale power systems bear similarities with the development of Transmission Control Protocol/Internet Protocol (TCP/IP) for the Internet.